kuperov/ParallelCV/README.md

 Setting up
 ----------

 You'll need python ≥ 3.7.
-It's probably easiest to use Anaconda but YMMV.
+Alex uses CPython 3.8, although it is probably easiest to use Anaconda.
+YMMV.

 On a reasonable OS you should be able to create the virtual environment that contains runtime and development dependencies with: